-Mawsa gets that financial hardship is common for students and our advocate works with NZUSA to help advocate for these issues on a national level.
-Current research is available here.
+MAWSA knows that financial hardship is pretty common for students, and our team works with NZUSA to help advocate for these issues on a national level.

 We also work with students and staff to provide equitable access to education and encourage transparency in course related costs and other areas that affect student access to education.
 If you have suggestions or concerns that we can raise on your behalf in this area please let us know.

-We provide free food and fruit through both student levy funding, and partnership with Kaibosh (a food rescue organisation).
-This is available regularly from the Mawsa reception.
-It is free and we encourage students to help themselves, but also ensure there is enough left for other students.
+We provide free bread through our partnership with Kaibosh, and fruit through student levy funding.
+This is available regularly from the MAWSA reception.
+It is free and we encourage students to help themselves, but also leave enough for other students.

-Our advocate is a registered budgeting adviser with the New Zealand Federation of Family Budgeting Services.
+Our advocate is currently training to be a budgeting adviser with the New Zealand Federation of Family Budgeting Services.
 If you are concerned about finances or want to plan about how to get through the year, we can help you create a budget that works for you, and the things you need to cover.

 More information about Hardship Grants: